 Rice is the staple food for more than half of the world’s population.
-Asia alone accounts for 90% of the consumption.
-But this popular food comes with a high price for nature, climate and the environment.
+Over in Indonesia, rice is one of the most important agricultural crops.
+Nearly 60% of the country’s total rice production comes from Java alone.
+However, producing this popular food comes with a high price for the climate and environment.

-This massive water use reduces freshwater availability for human consumption and aquatic ecosystems, and other uses, contributing to increasing frequency and severity of water conflicts.
+This massive water use reduces freshwater availability for human consumption, aquatic ecosystems and other uses, contributing to increasing frequency and severity of water conflicts.

-Rice producers are already now amongst the most vulnerable for the impact of climate change: drought, floods, high temperatures, raising sea levels are direct threats to their livelihoods.
+Rice producers are already now amongst the most vulnerable for the impact of climate change: drought, floods, high temperatures and raising sea levels are direct threats to their livelihoods.

 In addition, an unfortunate cycle exists where increased chemical use to maintain crop yield leads to higher production costs, thus resulting in rice production being less attractive to farmers, and a growing number of farmers are choosing to leave agriculture to move to urban areas.